baeolophus/TAGS_shiny_version/README.md

  ## Step 2.
 Calibration period information

  ## Step 3.
 Light threshold entry
+ The default light threshold value is 5.5.

  ## Step 4.
 Optional: change value for finding problem areas
+The default threshold for detecting problem areas in light data is 5 hours.

  ## Step 5.
 Find problem areas and edit your data
+ You can use our three sample files to determine if the problem highlighter "red box" is working correctly.

 - .lux (Hill and Renfrew 2019a, b; http://dx.doi.org/10.5441/001/1.c6b47s0r)
   - With default values for finding problem areas, problem points exist at times YYYY-MM-DD HH:MM:SS in this dataset.
 - .lig (Cooper et al. 2017a, b; http://dx.doi.org/10.5441/001/1.h2b30454)
-  - With default values for finding problem areas, problem points exist at times YYYY-MM-DD HH:MM:SS in this dataset.
+  - With default values for finding problem areas, a problem area exists from 2014-06-07T11:32:36Z to 2014-06-07T15:14:36Z (rows 351-462).

 - .csv (Bridge 2015; available at https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study78970444)
   - With default values for finding problem areas, problem points exist at times YYYY-MM-DD HH:MM:SS in this dataset.